Where to start when learning the guitar

 4. Learn how to change from one chord to another fluently

-You’ll soon start learning your first real songs, but first, you need to go a step beyond just knowing how to play the chords above.
+You’ll soon be learning your first real songs, but first you must go beyond simply knowing how to play the chords listed above.

-You need to be able to change from one to another with ease.
+You must be able to easily transition from one to the other.

-Match the 8 chords mentioned above with each other and learn how to change between each of them.
+Match the eight chords listed above with one another and learn how to switch between them.

 5. Train your right hand in picking and strumming.

-Learn how to alternate pick (alternate down and upstrokes) on each string so that – once again, muscle memory – your guitar picking hand could easily go to the intended string at will.
+Learn how to alternate pick (alternate down and upstrokes) on each string so that your guitar picking hand can easily go to the intended string at will.

 Also, learn how to strum whole chords.